camaraproject/Commonalities/documentation/CAMARA-API-Design-Guide.md

 Please refer to [CAMARA_common.yaml]({link_to_release}/CAMARA_common.yaml) for a complete list of error responses.

-As an specific rule, error `501 - NOT_IMPLEMENTED` can be only a possible error response if it is explicitly documented in the API.
+As a specific rule, error `501 - NOT_IMPLEMENTED` can be only a possible error response if it is explicitly documented in the API.

 ```

 NOTE: The template MUST be renderized by replacing `{link_to_release}` with the specific value of the Commonalities Release the API specification version is associated to.